adamisaac2/Speadsheet/README.md

     implemented the formula method, I had messed up on the way the strings were added to the tokens list and I couldnt figure out what was going wrong for the longest time, and come to find out it was literally only like 2 lines of code I was missing that was messing everything else up lol.
 After I fixed that it was pretty much good except for writing the tests took alot of time as well.

+    Time Breakdown Assignment 4 -
+    I feel like I had a fairly straight forward time with this assignment.
+My implementations of methods went smoothly and I didnt really have that many bug encounters or code that wasnt really working, except for one instance where I had misplaced the position of variables in my SetCellContents for the string and double.
+Which caused a bug that took me a while to figure out because I had thought it was in a different method.
+Besides that I would say that everything went well.
+My coverage is as 97 percent and I had made more then a few tests that cover edge cases, so I think I will be good for grading on this assingmnet.